 We work to understand and improve air quality in Scotland.
 Good air quality is essential for a good quality of life, helping to maintain human health and wellbeing, the climate, habitats and achieve sustainable economic development.

 A sophisticated criminal cyber-attack has had a major impact on the way SEPA works.
 We are working through all the services that we provide to understand what we need to do in the short and longer term to restore services.
 We are approaching this work with a sense of urgency.

 Transport, energy generation, industry, waste and agriculture can all affect air quality.
 Emissions to air can give rise to health problems, climate change, depletion of the ozone layer and changes to habitats.

 Overall, air quality in Scotland has improved in recent decades and is generally good; however, there are still hotspot areas of poor air quality which need to be tackled.

 We regulate and monitor certain industrial activities in Scotland that can generate airborne pollution.
 Our work involves working with and directing local authorities and other partners to manage and improve air quality.
 We also provide policy and operational advice to government, industry and the public on pollution control and other environmental issues.

 In addition, we work towards Scottish and UK objectives and targets set to address global climate change and the cross-border and international transport of pollutants.

-Find out more about how we protect and improve air quality in Scotland in this section.
+Find out more about how we protect and improve air quality in Scotland and Scottish emissions data in this section.